 You know what could really make a difference?
 Hanging up a super cool bright yellow vertical storage unit on your wall.
 It’ll not only keep things organized but also bring in some nice light to the room.
 Give it a try!

-Decorating Open Plan Kitchens With Butter Yellow Elements
+Open-Plan Kitchens Styled With Butter Yellow Elements

 So, here’s the deal – when your kitchen is part of an open plan, you’ve gotta think about the colors, right?
 I find that a nice buttery yellow really helps define where the kitchen starts in the room.
 It’s like a little magic trick I use to make those open living spaces feel cozy and balanced.
 Just a little design tip I thought I’d share!